Estate Exchange

 The Estate Exchange at 46 Fountain Street, Manchester, England, is a Victorian office block by Thomas Worthington.
 It was built as Overseers' and Churchwardens' Offices in 1852, with the top two floors being added in 1858.
-It is a Grade II* listed building as of 3 October 1974.
+It is a Grade II* listed building as of 2 October 1974.

 The building is in an "Italian palazzo style, of red brick with sandstone dressings (and a) slate roof".
-Hartwell considers it the best building on Fountain Street: "Each floor is treated differently and there is a range of oeil-de-boeuf windows in stone frames in the attic."
+Hartwell considers it the best building on Fountain Street: "Each floor is treated differently and there is a range of oeil-de-boeuf windows in stone frames in the attic".

+As of 2024, the building is used as solicitors' offices.